Believe in Music Week

 - Proposers must communicate with all co-presenters and/or panelists regarding their interest and availability prior to submitting a proposal.

-- All persons whose work is selected for inclusion on the program are expected to register for and to attend the NAMM Show.
+- All persons whose works are selected for inclusion on the program are expected to register for and attend NAMM's "Believe in Music Week".

-- Proposers must be willing to present on either Thursday, January 24, or Friday, January 25, 2019, should their proposal be accepted.
+- Proposers must be willing to present on either Thursday, January 21, or Friday, January 22, 2021, should their proposals be accepted.
+Presentations must be compatible with the Zoom platform.

 - Electronic submissions are required (see below).
 Hard copy or emailed proposals will not be accepted.